 History of the Sunland Derby

-The Sunland Derby began racing in 2003 and has been held every year except 2016.
-It was cancelled that year because of an Equine herpesvirus 1 outbreak.
+The Sunland Derby began racing in 2003 and has been held every year except 2016, 2020 and 2021.
+It was cancelled in 2016 because of an Equine herpesvirus 1 outbreak and in 2020/2021 due to the COVID-19 pandemic.
 The American Graded Stakes Committee labeled it as a grade three status race in 2010.
-It features a purse of $800,000 and its main sponsor is WinStar Farm.
 From 2003-2008, the Sunland Derby was known as the WinStar Derby.

 The Sunland Derby is a part of the Kentucky Derby prep race circuit and rewards the winner with 50 Road to the Kentucky Derby qualifying points.
 No horse has won both the Sunland Derby and the Kentucky Derby in the same year, but Mine That Bird did compete in the event and later go on to win the Kentucky Derby.
 He finished fourth in the 2009 Sunland Derby before wining the the Run for the Roses.